Danielchf2006/HLS_Tasks_Analysis/README.md

 ram (Random Access Memory):a type of computer memory that can be accessed randomly, and it is used to store data temporarily while the task is running. mlab (Memory Lab Usage): specialized memory blocks within FPGAs used for various memory-related operations.

 The purpose of 'pd.read_csv('data_intel.csv')' is to Specify the path to the CSV file to be loaded.
-Ensure that the file path is correct and accessible from the script's location.
+Ensure the file path is correct and accessible from the script's location.
 'ata_intel.csv' = CSV dataset used in the project.
 ```python
 HLS_data = pd.read_csv('data_intel.csv')